reichlab/covidHubUtils/README.md

 - Update `NEWS.md` by adding a short summary of your changes under “Changes since last release.”
 - Update `README.md` if you created a new function or add a new parameter to existing functions.
 - Update `DESCRIPTION` when you are using a new dependency in your script.
+- Add yourself as a contributor in `DESCRIPTION`.
 - Make sure your pull request passes all checks in Github Action.